rob-brown/amo_system/apps/gamepad/README.markdown

 First, you will need to install
 [Joycontrol and its dependencies](https://github.com/poohl/joycontrol).
 This involves editing some system files too.
-You may need to run the `run_controller_cli.py` script to pair your Nintendo Switch to your Raspberry Pi.
+You will need to manually run the `run_controller_cli.py` script to pair your Nintendo Switch to your Raspberry Pi.

+**When running joycontrol, note the MAC address if connecting to a Nintendo Switch 2**

 ## Gamepad Installation